 My work requires me to use both Mac and Windows on a regular basis.
 One of the things that I used to miss a lot about macOS operating system whenever I was using Windows was the gestures.
 All that changed after Microsoft released full support for touchpad gestures in Windows 10.
 Now, if your laptop is using Windows precision drivers, you will get access to a ton of built in gestures on your PC which will make it easier for you to navigate the user interface, and switch between apps.

 The new gestures include using two-finger swipes to scroll through a document or web page, three-finger swipes to switch between apps and launching the multitasking view, four finger swipes to move between virtual desktops and a number of other gestures and taps.
 To find what all you can do with the touchpad on your Windows 10 machine and disable or enable these gestures, just go to Settings -> Devices -> Touchpad and interact with the options present there.
 I am telling you, once you have mastered the gestures, you will never be able to go back.
+If you learn one Windows 10 tip from this article, let it be this one.

 2. Use Storage Sense to Manage Storage